 Organization of the Graduate School

 The Graduate School of Creighton University is conducted under the administration of the Dean and Board of Graduate Studies.
 The Board of Graduate Studies is composed of the Dean (chair), six faculty representatives elected by the graduate faculty, and six faculty appointed by the Dean, and two student representatives.

 Each program is coordinated by a graduate program director, who is responsible for the administration of the graduate program and serves as a liaison with the Graduate School.
 The graduate program director is responsible for coordinating academic advising of the graduate students, making admission decisions, and allocating fellowships and assistantships.
 The graduate program director communicates policies on graduate programs to departmental faculty, and communicates departmental decisions and recommendations to the Graduate School.

 The Graduate Faculty

-The graduate faculty serve as program directors and graduate student advisors.
+The graduate faculty serve as program directors, graduate student advisors, and instructors.
 Questions relating to specific aspects of graduate study can be directed to the particular program’s director of graduate studies or to the student’s graduate advisor.
 Questions relating to specific aspects of admission, however, should be directed to the Office of Enrollment Management.